✂️ CAD · Advanced · Custom Fabrication

 & Fabrication

-Designing in Onshape is only half the job.
-Getting the right file out — and into the right machine — is where most teams waste time.
-This guide covers both workflows: PDF for hand-cut Delrin, and DXF for the X-Carve.
+Designing in Onshape is only half the job — getting the right file out and into the right machine requires a specific workflow for each output type.

 // Section 01